Conforming to International Standards

 Dublin: The National Standards Association of Ireland (NSAI) applies ISO 13485:2003 Quality Management System to assess a medical device manufacturer’s quality systems in support of the medical device directives.
 This internationally recognized quality standard outlines particular quality management system requirements tailored to the manufacture of medical devices.

-Sheffield and Birmingham: In both manufacturing facilities, our quality systems have been approved by the Bureau Veritas, and both have been awarded with ISO 13485:2003 certification.
+Sheffield and Birmingham: In both manufacturing facilities, our quality systems have been approved by SGS, and both have been awarded with ISO 13485:2003 certification.

 Bellingham: We have achieved certification to both AS9100 Rev. C – the quality management system standards for the aerospace industry – and ISO 9001:2008.
 The scope of our certification includes full service design, manufacturing and precision CNC machining and assembly services for aerospace and commercial Industries.